History - Greater Mankato (2024)

 Mankato Area Vocational-Technical Institute approved as first in Minnesota.
 Now South Central College.

-William Carlson established Carlson Letter Service in the basem*nt of his home in North Mankato.
+William Carlson established Carlson Letter Service in the basement of his home in North Mankato.
 Became Carlson Craft in 1974.

 KEYC-TV began broadcasting.
 Bandwagon first aired in 1961.